rodneyshupe/Cookbook/Recipes/Salads/ArugualaParmeseanSalad.rst

 -----------

 - 4 cups Aruguala
-- 1 Lemon
 - 1/4 cup Olive oil
 - pinch of salt
+- 1 Lemon
 - 2 ounces Parmesean Cheese Grated (about 1/3 cup)

 Directions
 ----------

-1. Place arugula in a bowl and drizzle with olive oil, season with salt and squeeze a lemon over top.
-Cover in parmsean.
+1. Place the arugula in a bowl, drizzle with olive oil, season with salt, and squeeze a lemon over top.
+Cover in parmesan.